The article was updated on 30 December, 2019 by Amicus.

 Michael Patryn, the co-founder in question here, who helped Gerald Cotten in 2013 establish QuadrigaCX, was known before as Omar Dhanani.
 Not so long ago, the exchange lost $145 million of clientele funds.
 That was in parallel with the death of its CEO, Gerald Cotton.
 He passed away at the age of 30 as a result of the Crohn’s disease he diagnosed within December 2018.

-At the moment, QuadrigaCX is undergoing legal and financial proceedings, with Ernst & Young as an independent monitor in its creditor protection case.
+At the moment, QuadrigaCX is undergoing legal and financial proceedings, independent monitor in its creditor protection case.
 Patryn had already left QuadrigaCX in 2016, upon a big disagreement with Cotten over the listing processes for the firm.

 Back in the time, Patryn and his partner, Lovie Horner, stayed two of QuadrigaCX’s largest shareholders, event.
 But he had not involved in any business with the company’s operations since 2016.
 The Canadian newspaper Globe and Mail reported that.